 - set upstream DNS servers

-- configure Date and time
+- configure date time and NTP servers

 - customize the organization details